ngholson/g4ScoreBoard/README.md

 2022SEPT10 - Added Sponsor logos.
 	     You now have the option to have up to 3 sponsor logos or the Custom Logo display in the stream.
 	     These logos will cycle every 20 seconds
+	   - added hotkeys.js back to the main file list to avoid unusual behavior on first load.

 2022SEPT09 - Uploaded shot_clock_display.html to the package.
 This is an experimental display\
 	     option to show the players locally the shot time, requires additional monitor or other casting option.